-"Bob co-owns a $500,000 boat with two of his closest business partners – Ben and Jerry.
-Bob is unrelated to his partners and only engages them for joint business ventures.
-Bob, Ben and Jerry come to an arrangement that the boat ought to be managed through a Unit Trust, as everyone contributed different amounts and the market value of the boat is forever fluctuating.
+“Bob co-owns a $500,000 boat with two of his closest business partners – Ben and Jerry.
+He is unrelated to his partners and only engages them in joint business ventures.
+Bob, Ben and Jerry come to an arrangement.
+The boat ought to be managed through a Unit Trust.
+Everyone contributed different amounts and the market value of the boat is forever fluctuating.
 All three partners are made Unitholders to the Trust.
 Bob does not seek any legal or financial advice.
-A Unitholders’ Agreement is never signed between the three business partners.
+A Unitholders Agreement is never signed between the three business partners.

 One day, a dispute arises as to the valuation of units Bob and his partners own through the Unit Trust.
 The unit trust does not contain procedures for valuing units, nor dispute resolution clauses.
 Because Bob and his business partners did not seek advice nor sign a Unitholders Agreement, their only solution is pursuing time-consuming and costly litigation.”

 The Unitholders Agreement saves unitholders, such as Bob, from the headache of litigating disputes arising in unit trusts.